kralion/powerhub/README.md

-# EV Car Management Fullstack App
+# POWERHUB

-This is the readme file for the EV Car Management Fullstack App, which allows users to manage and track their electric vehicles (EVs) with a focus on battery charging and GPS integration.
+Allows users to manage and track their electric vehicles (EVs) with a focus on battery charging and GPS integration.
 This app is built using modern technologies, providing a seamless experience for users.

 ## Features